Temples around Chennai (South)

-This is a temple of beautiful 51 feet Devi Karumariamman idol, a new one.
+This is a temple of beautiful 51 feet Devi Karumariamman amman, a new one.

-This is an Anjaneyar temple on a hillock near the 51 feet karumariamman temple.
+The temple is on a hillock near the 51 feet Karumariamman temple.

 Thirupporur – Mahabalipuram

 1) Sri Etteeswarar Temple

 The temple is more than 2000 years old.
 The Lord is seen here with His Divine Consort – Ezhilar Kuzhali.
 Sri Idai Kattu Siddhar of Thiruvannamalai has worshipped the Lord here.
 His idol is seen at the entrance.
 The lingam is tall and with a square Aavudayar.
 Nandi is Apoorva Nandeeswarar with erected ears as if keenly listening to what is going on around.
 Sarabeswarar here has a separate shrine and not in a pillar like in most other temples.
 The Navagrahams are seen with their consorts.

 Worshiping the Lord here gives “Etram” (Progress) to the individuals in all forms.
 Also those fighting court cases are assured of victory – if they have done no wrong.
 The locals have renovated the temple in 2011.
 The Garba Griham is in Gaja Bristha form and the idols of Vallalar & Agastiyar are also seen,

 2) Sri Karunakara Perumal Temple

 Next to the Shiva temple, this Vishnu temple is also located.
 As the name suggests, He is in a merciful form in Abhaya Hasta posture and is seen with both His Consorts.
 Along the walls of the Garbha Graiham are idols of Vinayagar, Lakshmi Narasimhar, Lakshmi Narayanar & Hayagreevar.
 There is a separate shrine for Anjaneyar.

 The temple is being maintained by the locals and being looked after by a person who was with ISKCON, Injambakkam.
 Thanks to his efforts, the temple has a flower orchard and a Tulsi garden.
 There are plans to install a Krishna Idol at the centre of the Tulsi garden.

 The Lord’s idol belongs to pre-pallava period and was found in the nearby pond.
 It got disfigured due to aging and another idol was sculpted and consecrated.
 The disfigured idols are kept in the temple.
 A well containing a Shiva Lingam was also discovered.